Art for all people (Easy Language)

 (This article was written by capito translated into easy language.)

-In the contract it states:
+The contract states:

 For a world without barriers

-Martin Essl, Gerda Essl and their four children founded the Essl Foundation in 2007.
+Martin Essl, Gerda Essl, and their four children founded the Essl Foundation in 2007.
 The organization supports social projects and new ideas.

 really get their rights.

 It is very important to the Essl Foundation that everyone has access to art.
-This is because the Essl family themselves love art.
-That is why the Essl Foundation supports new ideas on how everyone can experience art.
-The Essl Foundation wants to show artists that a work of art is even better when you can experience it with multiple senses.
+This is because the Essl family themselves are very fond of art.
+Therefore, the Essl Foundation supports new ideas for how everyone can experience art.
+The Essl Foundation wants to show artists that a work of art is even better when it can be experienced with multiple senses.

 Here you can see 3 examples of such works of art.